Nuvama Wealth expects AUM growing by average 15-20 pc this fiscal: MD & CEO Ashish Kehair

-Nuvama Wealth Management, which got listed on Tuesday as the new combined entity of all the listed firms of the Edelweiss Group, expects assets under management growing by an average of 15-20 per cent through the rest of the current fiscal.
+Nuvama Wealth Management, which got listed on Tuesday as the new combined entity of all the listed firms of the Edelweiss Group, expects its client assets growing by 15-20 per cent through the rest of the current fiscal.

 As of June 2023, it manages over Rs 2.5 lakh crore of client assets and has over 2,700 employees across 90 offices worldwide.

-"I see the assets under management growing by an average of 15-20 per cent through the rest of the current fiscal ending March.
-Between March 2023 and June 2023, we added 30,000 crore in our AUM to Rs 2.5 lakh crore," Ashish Kehair, managing director and chief executive of Nuvama Group, told PTI after the listing of the company.
+"I see the client assets growing by 15-20 per cent through the rest of the current fiscal ending March, which is in line with the industry growth.
+Between March 2023 and June 2023, we added Rs 30,000 crore in client assets to Rs 2.5 lakh crore," Ashish Kehair, managing director and chief executive of Nuvama Group, told PTI after the listing of the company.

 Shares of Nuvama Wealth Management rallied more than 5 per cent to close at Rs 2,564.10 on the BSE with a market value of Rs 9,000 crore.

-Nuvama offers a complete suite of wealth management, asset management and capital markets services.
-The company serves a diversified client base including affluent, high net worth individuals, ultra-high net worth individuals, family offices, corporate and institutional clients.
+Nuvama offers wealth management, asset management and capital markets services and serves a client base including affluent, high net worth individuals, ultra-high net worth individuals, family offices, corporate and institutional clients.

 Also Read